twohoursonelife/dictator/README.md

 - Mods can ban and unban members from the game
 - Mods can regenerate a members game access key

-## Commands
-Commands must begin with the configured prefix.
-By default this is `-` (hyphen)

-- help
-- key
-- ping
-- rtfm
-- whowas
-- whowasext
-- unban
-- ban
-- info
-- regenerate

 # Development
 You need:
 - Database